Independence times for iid sequences, random walks and L\'evy processes: Introduction

-Now, for a PSII $X$ and a random time $R$, the independence, on $\{R<\infty\}$, of the incremental future $\Delta_RX$ from the $R$-past $\FF_R'$ is \emph{not} synonymous with the independence, again on $\{R<\infty\}$, of the post-$R$ process $\theta_RX$ from $\FF'_R$ given the $R$-present $X_R$.
-Routine conditional independence calculations demonstrate that the first implies the latter (as long as $X_R$ is $\FF'_R$-measurable), but the converse fails in general (Example~\ref{example:not-equivalent}).
-Indeed in the latter statement $X_R$ may be replaced by any $\sigma$-field contained in $\FF'_R$ and with respect to which $X_R$ is measurable.
-Hence, unless $X_R$ is trivial, the above described `conditional independence' results of the Markov theory do not apply directly to the investigation of whether or not $R$ is an independence time for $X$, and our results are a meaningful complement.
-(In special cases, indirectly, the conditional independence results may still be brought to bear, even when $X_R$ is not trivial -- Remark~\ref{remark:markov-connect}.)
+\emph{But}, for a PSII $X$ and a random time $R$, the independence, on $\{R<\infty\}$, of $\Delta_RX$ from $\FF_R'$ is \emph{not} synonymous with the independence, again on $\{R<\infty\}$, of $\theta_RX$ from $\FF'_R$ \emph{given} the $R$-present $X_R$.
+Routine conditional independence calculations demonstrate that the first implies the latter (as long as $X_R$ is $\FF'_R$-measurable), but the converse fails in general (even when $R$ is measurable with respect to $X$ -- see Example~\ref{example:not-equivalent}).
+Indeed, in the penultimate statement, ``the $R$-present $X_R$'' may be replaced by any $\sigma$-field contained in $\FF'_R$ and with respect to which $X_R$ is measurable (with the same relevant counter-example).
+Hence, unless ``the $R$-present'' is trivial, the above described `conditional independence' results of the Markov theory do not apply directly to the investigation of whether or not $R$ is an independence time for $X$, and our results are a meaningful complement.
+(In special cases, indirectly, the conditional independence results may still be brought to bear even when $X_R$ is not trivial -- see Remark~\ref{remark:markov-connect}.)

 Furthermore, while we consider only PSIIs/i.i.d. sequences and not more general Markov processes, the upshot is that we are able to provide the results in what is otherwise complete generality, in particular without assuming the presence of the usual Markov setup or even canonical realizations.
 Indeed, for this reason, we briefly include below the characterization, for PSIIs, of stopping times as regenerative/Markov times: there is no particular claim to originality here, but it is still reassuring to know, viz. the settings of \cite{pittenger-birth,atkinson,jacobsen}, that no special assumptions on the space are needed in order for this to hold true.

-We may also mention the investigation of \cite{last}: there, for a two-sided Brownian motion $(B_t)_{t\in \mathbb{R}}$, those random times $T$, measurable with respect to $B$, are characterized, for which $(B_{T+t}-B_T)_{t\in \mathbb{R}}$ is again a two-sided Brownian motion independent of $B_T$.
+Finally, we may also mention the investigation of \cite{last}: there, for a two-sided Brownian motion $(B_t)_{t\in \mathbb{R}}$, those random times $T$, measurable with respect to $B$, are characterized, for which $(B_{T+t}-B_T)_{t\in \mathbb{R}}$ is again a two-sided Brownian motion independent of $B_T$.